 The physical, psychological and sexual complications of FGM/C require skilled management carried out by health care workers.
-In many societies where FGM/C is performed, the practice is not covered in the training curricula of medical, nursing, midwives and other health professionals.
+In many societies where the practice is performed, it is not covered in the training curricula of medical, nursing, midwifery and other health sciences studies.
 It is important that these gaps in professional training and education are addressed adequately.
-The training gives health workers the skills needed to identify the complications of FGM/C and to manage girls and women who present such complications.
-Advanced training prepares midwives and those involved in caring for women during pregnancy, labour, delivery and the postpartum period.